-Personal development thus also benefits one’s career.
+Personality development thus also benefits one’s career.
 In this way, positive personality development can result in managers being able to lead staff in an employee-oriented and appropriate manner.
 Examples include topics such as self-, goal- and time management, one of the most important prerequisites for a good leader.

 It is more important to develop these skills as part of personal development.
 This increases skills and leads to increased satisfaction and motivation.
 You can enhance your personality through the Best personality development courses in Chandigarh.